brettz9/webappfind/executable-builder/README.md

         clicked on file type) the user wishes to open in).
 If none yet exist, provide explanation (and link to, or even parse, a wiki to which sites can add their info for discovery?)
+        1. Option to disable recording of such data discovered at various sites

 # Todos